TravelTimN/ci-milestone04-dcd/README.md

 **Admin Superuser**
 - My ***'Admin'*** profile has several extra features, which currently include:
     - Edit / Delete any recipe from the database.
-    - View join date / favs / recipes of all registered users. (added February 2020)
+    - View join-date / favs / recipes of all registered users. (added February 2020)
     - Delete any registered user from the database. (added February 2020)
     - Receive email for new recipes added or edited from database as backup in case database is lost. (added March 2020)
     - View an interactive map of all visitors to the site. (added April 2020)